Rails-is-Underrated/Ruby-on-Rails-with-Concepts/authentication/rails_security.md

 # Rails Security

+Security revolves around three main concepts,
+ - Authentication
+ - Authorization
+ - Encryption

+We are going to focus on `authentication` in this section.

 In this guide we'll look into Rails vulnerabilities and how we ca go about it.

 Please clone [Rails Authentication from Scratch](https://github.com/Njunu-sk/rails-authentication-from-scratch) to follow along,